Take a deep breath. I’ll tell you exactly what to do.

 I knew she needed help.

 But she needed the right kind of help.
-She needed to hear from a vet but also an experienced raw feeder.
+She needed to hear from a vet but also, an experienced raw feeder.

 Without hesitation, I contacted Ronny from Perfectly Rawsome.
 Ronny is a dog trainer and an experienced raw feeder.
 She also runs Raw Feeding University (RFU).
-It’s Facebook group dedicated to advice and support for raw feeders.
+It’s a Facebook group dedicated to advice and support for raw feeders.

 I knew Ronny was the perfect asset to help.
 And she was nice enough to share her personal bone remediation plans with us, which I’m sharing with you today.

 After following Ronny’s bone remediation plan, Ares the GSD, came out of the ordeal unscathed.
 And he did it without a costly vet visit and without unnecessary, emergency surgery.

 You may be able to do the same thing if this situation ever arises.

 But how will you know if you can treat at home or if you should to see an emergency clinic?
 We’ll outline everything you need to know step-by-step.

 Call your vet.